Identifying Axion Insulator by Quantized Magnetoelectric Effect in Antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ Tunnel Junction

 where $I_n$ is $n$-th harmonic component satisfing $I_n=-I_{-n}^*$, ensuring a real current.
 The total current $I(t)$ includes a DC component $I_0$ and a series of AC components $I_{n>0}$.
 Truncating the Green's function at order $n=4$ suffices to yield a converging result~\cite{Supply}.
 Figure~\ref{MTJcurrent}(b) (solid blue curve) plots the numerical result of $I(t)$ for one period of oscillation, where the first order term $I_{n=\pm 1}$ indeed dominates all other components.
 The plot is offset by $I_0$ because this DC component is short circuited via the bias tee illustrated in Figure~\ref{MTJcurrent}(a).

-As an independent confirmation, we use the same harmonic field $\bm{B}(t)=\hat{\bm{z}}B\sin{\omega t}$ in the surface charge polarization obtained in the previous section and calculate the charge current $I_z(t)=dP_z(t)/dt$~\cite{Li2010Dynamical}, assuming an adiabatic condition that $\bm{P}$ undergoes a quasi-static variation without inter-band transitions induced by the oscillating $\bm{B}(t)$~\cite{adiabatic}.
-Figure~\ref{MTJcurrent}(b) (solid red curve) plots $I_z(t)$ within one period of oscillation for a same MBT slab, which agrees remarkably well with the harmonic signal $I(t)$ obtained by the non-equilibrium Green's function.
-As a benchmark, we also plot the ideal case (dotted black curve) for $I(t)=dP(t)/dt=\theta e^2/(2\pi h)\omega\Phi\cos\omega t$ with a strictly quantized axion field $\theta=\pi$, which only slightly deviates from the numerical results.
-A comparison of the three curves in Fig.~\ref{MTJcurrent}(b) demonstrates the validity and reliability of our proposal.
+As an independent confirmation, we use the same harmonic field $\bm{B}(t)=\hat{\bm{z}}B\sin{\omega t}$ in the surface charge polarization $P_z$ and calculate the resulting charge current $I_z(t)=dP_z(t)/dt$~\cite{Li2010Dynamical}, assuming an adiabatic condition that $\bm{P}$ undergoes a quasi-static variation without inter-band transitions induced by the oscillating $\bm{B}(t)$~\cite{adiabatic}.
+Figure~\ref{MTJcurrent}(b) (solid red curve) plots $I_z(t)$ within one period of oscillation for a same MBT slab, which agrees remarkably well with the harmonic signal $I(t)$ obtained by the non-equilibrium Green's function method.
+To benchmark the accuracy of our numerical results, we also plot the ideal case for an infinite system, where $I(t)=dP(t)/dt=\theta e^2/(2\pi h)\omega\Phi\cos\omega t$ with a strictly quantized axion field $\theta=\pi$ (dotted black curve in Fig.~\ref{MTJcurrent}(b)).
+We see that our numerical results obtained both from the non-equilibrium Green's functions and from $P_z(t)$ only slightly deviate from the ideal case, which demonstrates the validity and reliability of our proposal.
+We mention in passing that if the Fermi level is tuned into the conducting band (\textit{e.g.}, by gating the device~\cite{Jiang2018}), the MBT will become metallic and the induced AC current will vanish.

-For an MBT of size $L_x=L_y=10\rm{\mu m}$, a harmonic magnetic field of strength $B\sim100$Gs and frequency $\omega/2\pi=1$GHz induces an output AC current $I\sim1.1$nA, which is a conservative estimation.
+For an MBT of size $L_x=L_y=10\rm{\mu m}$, a harmonic magnetic field of strength $B\sim100$Gs and frequency $\omega/2\pi=1$GHz induces an output AC current $I\sim121.54$nA, which is a conservative estimation.
 Since $I$ scales as $\omega B L_xL_y$, the output current can be amplified by increasing the driving frequency $\omega$, the magnetic field $B$, or the system size in the lateral dimensions.
 In the ideal case, the induced surface charge polarization $P_z$ should scale linearly with the magnetic flux per unit cell $\Phi_0$.
 To evaluate potential deviations due to finite-size effects, we plot $P_z$ as a function of $\Phi_0$ for different thicknesses against the ideal scaling in the inset of Fig.~\ref{MTJcurrent}(b), where the finite-size effects turn out to be negligible, further confirming the validity of our calculations.

 In summary, we have theoretically proposed an experimental setup to unambiguously identify antiferromagnetic MBT as an axion insulator by detecting the AC current induced by a harmonic magnetic field under the adiabatic condition.
 Comparing to the vanishing Hall resistance measured in previous experiments, which is inadequate to confirm the axion insulator phase, our proposed scheme provides a smoking-gun signal to identify MBT as an axion insulator.